bertmelis/bertmelis.github.io/_posts/2022-08-23-1-RHEL9-and-msmtp.md

 hidden: false
 ---

-I use [msmtp](https://marlam.de/msmtp/) as a simple smtp relay to forward system messages to my Gmail address.
-After upgrading Rocky Linux to version 9, I noticed msmtp isn't (yet?) available in the repos.
+I use [msmtp](https://marlam.de/msmtp/) as a simple SMTP relay to forward system messages to my Gmail address.
+After upgrading Rocky Linux to version 9, I noticed msmtp isn't (yet?) available in the repositories.
 So I built it myself.

 <!--more-->